Whether planning a yearly vacation or deciding on your next place on a worldwide backpacking trip, air travel may be your best or only option.

 Step 2: Packing for Your Flight

-If you planning to backpack for an extended amount of time and don’t know exactly what to pack consider researching packing lists of past travelers.
+If you are planning to backpack for an extended amount of time and don't know exactly what to pack, consider researching packing lists of past travelers.

 Again, check the weight and size requirements of your carry-on and checked baggage to make sure you won't incur extra fees.